KK Zadar: 1980–1990

 In the 1981–82 season another legendary Zadar play made his debut: Stojko Vranković.
 During that season club has made it to the semifinals of FIBA Korać Cup.
 They repeated this success the very next season.
 In 1986 another milestone for the club was achieved: the club got its first world record holder, Zdenko Babić, who has scored 144 points against Apoel from Cyprus in the FIBA Korać Cup.

 Arijan Komazec made his debut for Zadar in 1986, and he, along with Stojko Vranković, would play a crucial role in the years to follow.
 After 11 years of waiting, Zadar won its sixth national championship in 1986.
 In the finals of that year, KK Zadar met Cibona, and in a historic and legendary match, Zadar beat Cibona by 111:110.
 They won the game after two overtimes and thanks to an excellent performance by Petar Popović who scored 35 points.
+The importance of the victory is also reflected in the fact that Cibona had been undefeated for 1,371 days in the home venue in Zagreb until that defeat.
 In 1987 the club won fourth place in the FIBA European Champions Cup.
 In 1989 Krešo Ćosić and Giuseppe "Pino" Giergia took charge of the club.